Skip to main content

 Salary

-The starting salary of a graduate of philosophy is approximately $40,000, and that grows to about $81,000 by mid-career.
+• The starting salary of a graduate of philosophy is approximately $40,000, and that grows to about $81,000 by mid-career.
 In fact, out of the 50 top-earning majors, philosophy lands in 16th place, with its students seeing a staggering 103.5% increase in salary over 10 years.
+See for yourself!

 Marketability

-A degree in philosophy is highly marketable, and that trend is only going up.
+• A degree in philosophy is highly marketable, and that trend is only going up.
 Across the various fields, demand for philosophers has increased.
 For example, 76% more philosophy graduates worked in business in 2005-2006 than in 2002.
 The skills that philosophy instills in its graduates are in high demand.
+Check it out!

 Flexibility

-The broad applicability of the skills philosophy graduates develop provides them with great flexibility when it comes to the job market.
-Unlike a degree that forces a student to stick down a specific career path, a degree in philosophy empowers you to pick between various career paths and switch when necessary.
+• The broad applicability of the skills philosophy graduates develop provides them with great flexibility when it comes to the job market.
+Unlike a degree that forces a student to stick down a specific career path, a degree in philosophy empowers you to pick between various career paths and switch when necessary — giving you the power to choose.

 Testimonials